madvorak/read-lean/README.md

 You will typically trust the author that they ran the code through the compiler and no errors were found.

 Long story short, you can ignore everything after `:=` when you read a theorem or lemma written in Lean.
-All you need to read to understand the result is
+All you need to read to understand the lemma is
 `{R : Type} [CommRing R] (x y : R) : (x^2 + x*y + y^2) * (x - y) = x^3 - y^3`
 and possibly the definitions and notations used in the statement.